 - the information relates to, or was provided by, a third party (that is someone other than yourself) and they have not given their permission for their comments to be shared with you.

-Where requests are manifestly unfounded or excessive, in particular because they are repetitive, the CCG can:
+Where requests are manifestly unfounded or excessive, in particular because they are repetitive, the organisation can:

 - charge a reasonable fee taking into account the administrative costs of providing the information; or